armbian/documentation/docs/User-Guide_Getting-Started.md

 ## Installation

 At this stage, nothing has been installed onto the boards internal drive yet.
 Using the installer, you can now decide, where you want to install the boot loader and the rest of the system.
-The installer supports various combinations depending on the availability of onboard eMMC and/or attached SATA, NVME or USB storage.
+The installer supports various combinations depending on the availability of onboard eMMC and/or attached SATA, NVME, or USB storage.

 !!! tip "Armbian Installer support those storage scenarios:"